oevkaya/GAIL-DS-project/README.md

 # GAIL-project-Examples

 This file summarizes the main aspects of the project.
-For further details and experimental results, please refer to the ??
+For further details and recent experimental results with up-to-date information, please refer to the given pdf file entitled "Supplementary.pdf"

 ----------------------------------------------------